 - Risks to the completion of the project are identified, and robust contingency plans described that would allow the student to successfully conclude a programme of doctoral level research in the event of delays to, or failure of, the original work plan.

-Only proposals with a letter of support from an industry partner, that includes agreed financial contributions, will be considered.
 Industry Partners must be willing to commit to co-funding the studentship in advance.
 For further details on the required financial contribution, please discuss with the CDT Project Lead at the respective institution.

 Supervisors will find securing funding from industry easier if the project is co-created.
 Supervisors may find it challenging to present a solution before an industry partner has highlighted a challenge or identified an area of focus.